Coogan's Bluff (film): Reception

 Coogan's Bluff was released in the United States in October 1968, where it grossed over $3.1 million.
-The film was controversial for its portrayal of violence, but it had launched a collaboration between Eastwood and Siegel that lasted more than ten years, and set the prototype for the macho hero that Eastwood would play in the Dirty Harry films.
+The film was controversial for its portrayal of violence, but it launched a collaboration between Eastwood and Siegel that lasted more than ten years, and set the prototype for the macho hero that Eastwood would play in the Dirty Harry films.
 The script of the film inspired the McCloud television series that starred Dennis Weaver.

 On Rotten Tomatoes, the film has an approval rating of 95% based on reviews from 19 critics.

-Roger Ebert gave it 3 out of 4.
+Roger Ebert of The Chicago Sun-Times gave it 3 out of 4 stars, stating the film was in some ways formulaic but nonetheless well-made and acted: "Siegel knows what he wants and gets it."

 Vincent Canby of The New York Times gave it a negative review, and wrote: "The screenplay is so predictable in situation and so arch in its supposedly tough, blunt, wise talk that it turns into a joke told by someone with no sense of humor."

 In 2006 Kim Newman of Empire magazine, gave the film 4 out of 5, calling it a "New York cop thriller with a touch of the Western and a touch of the Eastwood...and all the better for it."

 Quentin Tarantino said the film "plays like a trial run for the next twenty years of action cinema.
 It's with Coogan's Bluff that Eastwood would establish his post Leone persona.
 A persona that would dominate action cinema for the next twenty-five years."